 I am always amazed at the emotional energy some people demonstrate through social media.
 If you spend any time at all on some of the social media platforms, you realize very quickly that everyone is living a much happier life than your own...right?
 Not really!
-It may look that way, but you can be assured that every family, individual and member of society has there own demons to slay and burdens to bare.
+It may look that way, but you can be assured that every family, individual and member of society has their own demons to slay and burdens to bare.

-Everyday is not a “Day at the Beach”...unless you’re a lifeguard or a fisherman, or a sailor, surfer, longshoreman, or work on a Caribbean island ...OK, lots of people probably spend all of their time at a beach.
+Every day is not a “Day at the Beach” ...unless you’re a lifeguard or a fisherman, or a sailor, surfer, longshoreman, or work on a Caribbean Island ...OK, lots of people probably spend all of their time at a beach.
 My point is, that life is full of mundane activities.
 It’s not all parties and excitement.
 The majority of people around the world spend most of their time involved in the activities of daily living, family and work.

 The situation that started me thinking about this topic happened when I made a post to my Google Plus account.
 I saw a painting while in Bermuda that I found interesting.
 I took a picture of it with my phone and posted it.
 Almost immediately my phone made that unmistakable beep.
 I checked my phone and my post had been shared by someone who “Follows” me.

 Below is the picture I posted from Bermuda and the message that she shared to her followers about my post.

 “I GUESS HE GOT TIRED OF HIS USELESS POSTS OF KNOW IT ALL ABOUT HOW TO RAISE TEENAGERS AND NOW HE IS BACK TO SHOWING OFF HIS USELESS TRIPS TO BERMUDA!
 IF HIM NOT BUSY WITH SUCH, HE WILL POST ABOUT HIS OWN CHILDHOOD!
 I AM CERTAINLY GLAD HE WASN'T MY FATHER!!!!!”